AdobeDocs/dynamic-media-classic.en/help/using/linking-ecatalog-web-page.md

 ---
 # Link an eCatalog to a Web page{#linking-an-ecatalog-to-a-web-page}

-Your Web sites and applications access Dynamic Media Image Server content, including eCatalogs, by way of URL strings or embedded code.
+Your Web sites and applications access Dynamic Media Image Server content, including eCatalogs, using URL strings or embedded code.
 These URL strings are activated during the publishing process.
 To place the URL string or embedded code for your eCatalog in your Web pages and applications, you copy it from Adobe Dynamic Media Classic.

 >[!NOTE]
 >